 For LBD, some people find relief from symptoms with cholinesterase inhibitors.
 These drugs increase the activity of neurotransmitters that affect memory and judgment.

-For PSP, levodopa and similar drugs that act like dopamine are helpful for some people.
+For PSP, levodopa and similar drugs that act like dopamine, are helpful for some people.

 You may first develop mild cognitive impairment (MCI), which may not interfere too much with your daily activities.
 If your thinking skills and memory gradually decline, you may need the assistance of family, a home health aide, or an assisted living facility.

 Because these conditions affect balance and coordination, fall risk becomes an important concern.
 Having PD or atypical Parkinsonism means avoiding falls and fractures.
 Make your home safer by getting rid of throw rugs, lighting hallways at night, and installing grab bars in the bathroom.

 Atypical Parkinsonian syndromes are progressive diseases.
-That means their symptoms will continue to worsen over time.
-While no cures exist for these disorders, there are treatments that can help to slow their progression.
+This means that their symptoms will continue to worsen over time.
+While no cures exist for these disorders yet, there are treatments that can help to slow their progression.